THE SIGNATURE OFFICE IS CLOSED FOR EASTER AND WILL REOPEN ON TUESDAY 7TH APRIL

 • Weather

-How long does BSL Level 1 take?
+How long does it take to gain a BSL Level 1 Qualification?

 The total qualification time for BSL Level 1 is 90 hours, which includes both individual study time and guided learning hours.
 Here’s a breakdown of the hours and credit value: